Church in the Community

 Our aim is to ensure that the Avening bells are rung for church services and weddings, and to ring in the New Year at midnight.
 We are always willing to train people who are interested to learn.

-Our normal practice nights are Tuesday, any one interested should contact Stephen on 07807 700004 to check in advance that we are practicing.
+Our normal practice nights are Tuesday, anyone interested should contact Stephen on 07807 700004 to check in advance that we are practising.